leoaugustov/dlq-utils/README.md

 Here you will find a list of features I want to include in the project:

-- ✨ Improve commands by adding the ability to transform messages using a template
 - ✨ Improve commands by adding the ability to filter messages
 - 🔧 Add hot reload to automatically rebuild the project and improve the development experience